 Although car accident are a common source of wrongful death claims, these cases can arise from any type of accident or injury, including nursing home abuse cases, medical malpractice, and cases involving defective products.

 In New Jersey, as in most states, the law limits which family members and individuals are permitted to file a wrongful death claim.
 Under New Jersey state law, the following individuals can file a claim for wrongful death:

 - Anyone who can prove he or she was dependent on the decedent

 Furthermore, the law gives priority to certain family members.
 For example, a surviving spouse has the right to file a claim before a niece or a nephew.

 There are also strict time limits for filing a wrongful death case in New Jersey.
-If you believe your loved one’s accident was caused by another’s negligence, it is important to contact a New Jersey wrongful death Lawyer right away.
+If you believe your loved one’s accident was caused by another’s negligence, it is important to contact a New Jersey wrongful death attorney right away.
 If you delay speaking to an attorney, you may miss the opportunity to receive damages for your loss.

 Call a New Jersey Wrongful Death Lawyer Today

 It’s normal to have a lot of questions after a loved one has passed away in a car accident, medical malpractice case, or other accident.
 The New Jersey wrongful death attorneys at Rosner & Tucker, P.C. are here to help you understand your rights.
 We offer experienced, compassionate support.
 Contact us today to receive a free case evaluation from one of our New Jersey wrongful death lawyers.
 Call 856-692-6500.